-Over the last decade, he worked with various cultural, grassroots, and social planning organizations in New York City to realize over 300 public programs, publications, and exhibitions with hundreds of artists, non-arts experts (such as: social workers, policy makers, urban planners) and the public at large.
+Over the last decade, he worked with various cultural, grassroots, and social planning organizations in New York City to realize over 300 public programs, publications, and exhibitions with hundreds of artists, non-arts experts, and the public at large.
 Civic Art Lab, the public pedagogy platform he co-founded in 2010, brings together hundreds each year for hands-on workshops and sustainability initiatives.
-As a peer-mentor and fellowship director with organizations, New York Foundation for the Arts and More Art, he has supported the work of nearly 200 individual socially engaged artists.
-Kasper retains an active practice where he works on graphic design, strategic planning, instigating cultures of accessibility, and creating programs for outreach, arts support infrastructure, disability justice, and artist services.
+As a peer-mentor and fellowship facilitator with organizations, New York Foundation for the Arts and More Art, he has supported the work of nearly 200 individual socially engaged artists.
+Kasper retains an active consultancy practice where he works on graphic design, strategic planning, and creating programs for outreach, disability advocacy, accessibility, and artist services.

-Kasper has chaired and presented his research at numerous conferences and professional forums including College Art Assocation (CAA), Foundations in Art: Theory and Education (FATE), Interaction Design and Children Conference at Parsons School of Design, Sesame Workshop, and New York Hall of Science, Teaching Social Practice at UMass Dartmouth, MoMA Department of Education's Prime Time Exchange, AIGA Phoenix Design Week, and the Art Directors Club.
+Kasper has chaired and presented his research at numerous conferences and professional forums including College Art Assocation (CAA), Foundations in Art: Theory and Education (FATE), Association for the Study of the Arts of the Present, Interaction Design and Children Conference at Parsons School of Design, Sesame Workshop, and New York Hall of Science, The International Academic Forum (IAFOR), Rethinking Residencies Symposium, Teaching Social Practice at UMass Dartmouth, MoMA Department of Education's Prime Time Exchange, AIGA Phoenix Design Week, and the Art Directors Club.

-Art and Social Engagement; Participatory Design; Graphic Design; Experience Design; Proxemics; Design Education; Trauma-informed Pedagogy for Arts-based Teaching & Learning; Disability Culture and Accessibility in Art and Design; Public Pedagogy; Sustainability; Subtractive Digital Fabrication; Speculative Design Studies
+Art and Social Engagement; Graphic Design; Design Education; Trauma-informed Pedagogy for Arts-based Teaching & Learning; Disability Culture and Accessibility in Art and Design; Popular Education; Sustainability; Subtractive Digital Fabrication; Arts in Public Health

 Martegani, M., Kasper, J. and Drew, E. (2020) More Art in the Public Eye.
-New York/Durham: More Art Press/Duke University Press
+Durham: Duke University Press

 Scherling, L., & Kasper, J. (2019) Civic Art Lab: Reflections on Art, Design, and Sustainability.
 In: Schröder, A., Völker, N., Winkler, R., Clucas, T., Futures Worth Preserving.
 Bielefeld: transcript Verlag